Apple Data Breaches: A Chronological History

 March 2022: Apple & Meta Data Breach

 In late March, hackers posing as law enforcement officers obtained customer information from Apple and tech firm Meta.
 The information included addresses, phone numbers, and IP addresses from mid-2021.
-The hackers were believed to be part of the Lapsus$ hacking group responsible for stealing the Galaxy source code from Samsung earlier.

 September 2021: Pegasus Spyware iPhone Hack